-On 2 April a small but important exhibition opens at Te Manawa.
+Before Covid-19 and the lockdown, Te Manawa had a small but important Anzac-related exhibition about to open.
 Ngā Toa – Many Warriors tells the stories of two local men who served during the Second World War: Hugh Nairn of Feilding and Cedric Young of Bulls.

 The Ngā Toa project is dedicated to collecting oral histories of overseas conflict from the men and women who served in them.
 It’s the brainchild of historian and film-maker Patrick Bronte, who over the years has gathered the accounts of almost 300 people, men and women whose stories of WW2, Korea, Vietnam, Malaya and more recent deployments fill a vital niche in New Zealand’s collective memory.